Poland 2-1 Wales: Świderski strike wins Nations League opener

 With Sunday’s FIFA World Cup play-off in mind, Wales boss Rob Page chose to rest most of his first-choice players – not least Gareth Bale.
 Piotr Zieliński and Robert Lewandowski had first-half chances, but Wales performed admirably and took a shock lead after making three half-time substitutions, Jonny Williams' angled shot dipping and swerving as it flew past debutant goalkeeper Kamil Grabara.

-Poland sprung to life after making some substitutions of their own, Tymoteusz Puchacz's ball in from the right finding Jakub Kamiński, the 19-year-old steadying himself before threading the ball inside the far post.
-Another replacement, Karol Świderski, then hit the winner, clipping the ball past substitute goalkeeper Wayne Hennessey from close range after a blocked Lewandowski shop looped up into his path.As it happened: Poland 2-1 Wales
+Poland sprung to life after making some substitutions of their own, Tymoteusz Puchacz's ball in from the right finding Jakub Kamiński, and the 19-year-old steadying himself before threading the ball inside the far post.
+Another replacement, Karol Świderski, then hit the winner, clipping a shot past substitute goalkeeper Wayne Hennessey from close range after a blocked Lewandowski shop looped up into his path.As it happened: Poland 2-1 Wales

 Piotr Kozmiński, match reporter